jyoti323/moonlit-portfolio/README.md

 Welcome to my personal portfolio!
-This website represents who i am as a btech CSE(Data Science) student and showcases my proects, skills, and my interest
+This website represents who i am as a btech CSE(Data Science) student and showcases my projects, skills, and my interest

 ##about the Project